amadeuio/typescript-exercises/README.md

 ### Description 📚

-Exercises designed to help get more familiar with TypeScript.
+Exercises designed to gain familiarity with TypeScript.

 ### Prerequisites 🛠️

 - Make sure you have [Node.js](https://nodejs.org) installed on your system.

 - Install depencencies by running the following command in the project directory: